And the fastest three hours in media, the fastest week in media.

 Well, we didn't go in there specifically to battle terrorists.

-What folks, what are the okay, then I say that, remind everybody of that, then I know what the response could be.
+Folks, one of the, okay, then I say that, remind everybody of that, then I know what the response could be.

 I can't win with people that think like that.

-We've got a reality that's right in front of our face, and we got people, Nimrods, who refuse to see it.
+We've got a reality that's right in front of our face and we got people, nimrods, who refuse to see it.

 I don't know how to deal with them.